mbullington/ui-builder/README.md

 you can "lazily" load in properties, or load in properties as they are scoped, in the case of something like a router.

-For convenience, a Builder implementation is also provided for the DOM, however the immutability of the resulting DOM element cannot be guaranteed or expected.

-ui-builder is heavily optimized for speed, and to contain as lightweight of a footprint as possible, citing only React as it's only dependency, with React Native being an optional dependency.
+ui-builder is optimized to be fast, and tries to contain as lightweight of a footprint as possible, citing only React and React Native as peer dependencies (it's assumed if you are using ui-builder, you'll have one of these included with your project as well).

 Inspired by, obviously, the builder pattern.
 Not directly inspired by Uber's [r-dom](https://github.com/uber/r-dom), but somewhat similar in syntax.